 Here are a few of the things we’ve been doing this fall in the Bay Area:

-- Visit Lands End Don’t forget to explore the cave… you can hear the water rumbling in and out of caves below and the sound was so exciting!
+- Visit Lands End Don’t forget to explore the cave… you can hear the water rumbling in and out of rocks below and the sound was so exciting!
 Finish off your adventure with adult and kids beverages and fish and chips at the Park Chalet.
 If you are lucky, on Sunday you may catch some great live music.

 - Picnic at the Presidio – You only have a few weeks left to enjoy this slice of heaven as this ends November 2nd.
 Get your craft beer or rose while your kids frolic in the grass.
 You don’t even need to bring lunch because there are a wide array of Off the Grid food trucks.
 (Just don’t forget to bring your wallet!)

 - Point Reyes Lighthouse – Be prepared to walk LOTS of stairs and brave some wind.
-You will be rewarded on clear days by one of the best views of the ocean you’ve ever seen.
+You will be rewarded on clear days with one of the best views of the ocean you’ve ever seen.